-Email: tfewell@texasbook.com / Phone: 806-716-2399

-Email: agamble@texasbook.com / Phone: 806-716-4610
+Email: tfewell@texasbook.com / Phone: 806-716-2399 Email: agamble@texasbook.com / Phone: 806-716-4610

-- Required textbook: Campbell BIOLOGY, 12th edition by Urry et al. NOTE: This is an e-text, see options for ordering a hard copy in course information; older editions (10th and 11th) are fine. - Other required materials: A reliable internet connection and a webcam with microphone for use with Blackboard Collaborate, Zoom, etc. and the exam proctor should it need to be implemented.
+- Required textbook: Campbell BIOLOGY, 12th edition by Urry et al. NOTE: This is an e-text, other options are available for hard copy versions. - Required Laboratory Manual: Biology for Science Majors I & II Lab Manual (4th edition).
+Only available at the SPC Levelland Bookstore - Other required materials: A reliable internet connection and a webcam with microphone for use with Blackboard Collaborate, Zoom, etc. and the exam proctor should it need to be implemented.
 This can be a USB or internal webcam.
-Mobile devices should not be used for quizzes or exams (if moved online). - Optional: Access card for the BIOL 1407 Online Lab Review.
-Available at the Levelland bookstore.
+Mobile devices should not be used for quizzes or exams (if moved online).